girl to arrive. Oakley will be a year old this

 To sum that up, we had four new babies, two deaths, and two job losses.
 But, we want to assure you that life goes on . . . and on . . . and on.

-really hard time figuring out why
+has a really hard time figuring out why

 he can see gramma, but not grampa.